 You may want to keep your shipping rates really simple for your customers as an incentive.
 Often small businesses charge one single shipping rate for all products when they start out.
 For example, $5 for shipping any single product anywhere in the US.

-Another option is to have a few flat rates for certain price breaks.
+Another option is to have a few flat rate shipping options for certain price breaks.
 For example, $10 shipping fees for anything $45 and under, and $12 shipping for anything over $45.
 It may work as an incentive for customers to add more items to their cart, but it may also deter customers from buying if they only want one small item.

 You’ll have to work out your exact costs to ensure you’re not losing money.
 It may seem like a simple thing to decide in the beginning, but if you ship more than a few types of products, there’s likely going to be extra fees on some products and more margin for you to pocket on others.
 You want to ensure you’re breaking even.